 If you divide the kilowatts you need by a solar panel’s nameplate rating and you’ll get the average number of solar panels needed (Figure 3).
 This is an example using 250-watt panels:

-Okay, let’s recap: a medium-sized business using an average amount of electricity needs about 70 average-quality solar panels to meet 100% of its electricity needs.
-Average, average, average—but you get the idea.
+To recap: a medium-sized business using an average amount of electricity needs about 70 average-quality solar panels to meet 100% of its electricity needs.

-This demonstrates that calculating how many solar panels your organization needs is not that complicated.
+This demonstrates that calculating how many solar panels your organization needs is not that complicated… or is it?

 Uncovering the Underlying Complexity